openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 is evaluated only once.
 This expression can be evaluated at runtime in one of the following ways:

-1. If the left-hand operand expression is not an indexing expression:
+1. If the left-hand-side operand expression is not an indexing expression:

-   -  The left-hand operand is evaluated to produce a variable.
+   -  The left-hand-side operand is evaluated to produce a variable.
 If the evaluation completes abruptly, then so does the assignment expression.
-      In that case, the right-hand operand is not evaluated, and the assignment does not occur.
+      In that case, the right-hand-side operand is not evaluated, and no assignment occurs.

-   -  If the evaluation completes normally, then the value of the left-hand operand is saved, and the right-hand operand is evaluated.
+   -  If the evaluation completes normally, then the value of the left-hand-side operand is saved, and the right-hand-side operand is evaluated.
 If the evaluation completes abruptly, then so does the assignment expression.
-      In that case, the assignment does not occur.
+      In that case, no assignment occurs.

-   -  If the evaluation completes normally, then the saved value of the left-hand variable, and the value of the right-hand operand are used to perform the binary operation as indicated by the compound assignment operator.
+   -  If the evaluation completes normally, then the saved value of the left-hand-side variable, and the value of the right-hand-side operand are used to perform the binary operation as indicated by the compound assignment operator.
 If the operation completes abruptly, then so does the assignment expression.
-      In that case, the assignment does not occur.
+In that case, no assignment occurs.

-   -  If the evaluation completes normally, then the result of the binary operation converts to the type of the left-hand variable.
+   -  If the evaluation completes normally, then the result of the binary operation converts to the type of the left-hand-side variable.
       The result of such conversion is stored into the variable.

 .. index::